rainmana/Anduril-Takehome/README.md

 ### Getting Checkpoint's List of TOR IPs

 I went as simple as I possibly could go since I knew I'd be learning as I went for several technologies in this stack.
 I used a simple Python requests function to go out to the Checkpoint site and grab the IP addresses and add them to a respective ipv4_set or ipv6_set by leveraging simple, known regular expressions for these particular versions of IP.
 When data matches the IP address type, it adds it to the respective set to be used later.
 Since this was also created as a function, I could use Python's threading module to run the function ever 86400 seconds to give the data refresh every 24 hours which was another opportunity for me to learn something since I'd not used threading before.
-The downside to this approach is that when a user users the "remove_ip" route, if that same IP exists in Checkpoint's new list, it will replace it.
-This line can be commented in/out and I may leave it commented out for submission so that it doesn't detract from the overall goals of the project.
+Additionally, the program should ignore any of the removed IPs the user has manually added.

 ### Default Route

 I realized during testing that the default route of "`/`" resulted in an error.
 I learned through FastAPI's docs that a simple HTML page can be shown instead, so I added some super simple HTML with links to various important areas of the API, as well as a quick description.
-I thought this could improve the overall "polish" of my project without incurring significant technical debt.
+I thought this could improve the overall "polish" of my project without incurring significant technical debt which is why I also used MVP.css which was a single line to add.

 ### Searching for an IP